bigskysoftware/htmx/www/essays/when-to-use-hypermedia.md

 ## Hypermedia: A Good Fit If...

-So, when *is* hypermedia a good choice for an application and/or feature?

-### If Your UI is mostly text & images
+### _If your UI is mostly text & images_

-In [The Mother Of All htmx Demos](/essays/a-real-world-react-to-htmx-port/), David Buillot of Contexte shows how replacing react with htmx lead to a 67% reduction in the total codebase, along with numerous other eye-popping results.
+In [The Mother Of All htmx Demos](/essays/a-real-world-React-to-htmx-port/), David Buillot of Contexte shows how replacing React with htmx lead to a 67% reduction in the total codebase, along with numerous other eye-popping results.

-As much as we would like to say that every team moving from react to htmx would experience these results, the fact is that the
+As much as we would like to say that every team moving from React to htmx would experience these results, the fact is that the
 Contexte web application is *extremely amenable* to the hypermedia style.

 What makes Contexte so perfect for hypermedia is that it is a media-oriented web application, showing articles consisting